Islay whisky distillery tours

 Next along the road heading east from Port Ellen, tours by appointment only.
 It is in a wonderful setting with yachts often anchored in the bay and views over to Dunyvaig Castle.
 Warehouseman’s Tasting is particularly recommended. www.discovering-distilleries.com/lagavulin Call 01496 302749 for more information.

-Last in the line of the three good tours, this distillery has a very well stocked shop and an excellent café that is a popular choice for lunch. www.ardbeg.com Call 01496 302244 for more information.
+This distillery has a very well-stocked shop and an excellent café that is a popular choice for lunch. www.ardbeg.com Call 01496 302244 for more information.

 Bowmore Whisky Distillery was founded in 1779 and is the oldest of the Islands distilleries.
 A minute’s walk from our Dundonald accommodation, it is well worth a visit.
 Details of tour times and what’s on can be found at www.bowmore.com Call 01496 810441 for more information.